xriss-xross/Kirian/Docs/Journey.md

 ---

-So once we have our valid queue family we use it to create our device interfact to the physical device.
+So once we have our valid queue family we use it to create our device interface to the physical device.
 Slightly confusing names but in such a verbose graphics API like Vulkan, something are bound to clash.
 It is at this stage that we can now ask (very politely) the GPU to perform some operations.